top of page

 Going All the Way

 Where does "the whole nine yards" come from?
-No one knows for sure—and that’s part of the fun.
+No one knows for sure, and that mystery is part of the fun.

 The phrase means “everything” or “the full thing,” but its origin is murky.
 Some say it came from WWII pilots with nine-yard ammo belts.
 Others point to cement trucks, sailing ships, or even Scottish kilts.
-All colorful theories—but none have solid proof.
+All are colorful theories, but none have solid proof.

 Earlier versions of the phrase appeared in print as far back as 1885 and 1907, though not always with the same wording or meaning.
 The modern version gained traction in the 1960s, especially in sports and military slang.

-Despite decades of digging, the real story behind "the whole nine yards" is still up for grabs—which only makes it more intriguing.
+After decades of digging, the real story behind "the whole nine yards" is still uncertain, which only makes it more intriguing.

 ADVERTISEMENTS